Hopobcn/FWI/README.md

     ```bash
     make utest
     ```
-    In step (2) you have added some OpenACC pragmas, and now you have to modify the tests in order to pass all tests.
+    After adding the OpenACC pragmas in step (2), modify the unit tests in order to pass all tests.
     First check that sequential execution passes all tests and then go ahead with your OpenACC implementation.

     In later steps, if you make changes to the code that fall out of the socope of the original tests, you should implement your own tests to be sure that the program runs as expected.